History of GIS

 A brief history of GIS technology

-Esri reengineered ARC/INFO in the late 1990s to develop a modular and scalable GIS platform designed to work on both a desktop and across an enterprise.
-This was the beginning of ArcGIS.
+The software was reengineered in the late 1990s to develop a modular and scalable GIS platform designed to work on both desktop computers and across an enterprise.
+Essentially, this was the beginning of ArcGIS.